TJKoury/Cult_DAO_Proposal_Celestrak/README.md

-# Cult.DAO Proposal - Celestrak
+# Cult.DAO Proposal - Celestrak.eth

 1. What is the name of your project?